PacktPublishing/R-Recipes-for-Analysis-Visualization-and-Machine-Learning/README.md

 * Visualize associations in various graph formats and find frequent itemset using the ECLAT algorithm
 * Build, tune, and evaluate predictive models with different machine learning packages
-* Incorporate R and Hadoop to solve machine learning problems on big data
+* Incorporate R and Hadoop to solve machine learning problems on big data [Click here] (https://docs.google.com/forms/d/e/1FAIpQLSe5qwunkGf6PUvzPirPDtuy1Du5Rlzew23UBp2S-P3wB-GcwQ/viewform) if you have any feedback or suggestions.